jiteshpabari/finalCapstone/README.md

 The easiest and quickest way to download or clone this code will be to use the link provided in the repository page:
 ![clone](https://user-images.githubusercontent.com/122186007/213153592-79e73d33-cf55-489c-8bab-7cf29f46ef7f.png)

-Then in Visual Studio Code (VS Code) use the clone repository function, paste the link and use copy from url to save the file to a local drive as shown below and open the file using VSCode:
+Then in Visual Studio Code (VS Code) use the clone repository function, paste the link and use copy from url to save the file to a local drive as shown below and open the file using VS Code:

 ![save file](https://user-images.githubusercontent.com/122186007/213154907-e698ff0a-d044-41ad-8a89-4aec0a08768b.png)